Callum-A/cosmwasm-zero-to-hero/06 - Instantiate/README.md

 Firstly let's import them.

-Modify the line we just correct from:
+Modify the line we just corrected from:

 ```rust
 use cw_starter::state::Config;